 - the amount of bond required

-- details on what will happen if you break the lease or ask to leave before the agreement expires
+- details on consequences of breaking the lease or asking to leave before the agreement ends

-- special terms related to pets and cleaning requirements
+- special terms related to pets & cleaning requirements

 What is a bond?

-When signing the contract, you will be asked for a bond, a deposit that serves as security for the landlord or owner, if you don’t meet the terms of your lease.
+When signing the contract, you must pay a bond, a deposit that serves as security for the landlord or owner, if you don’t meet the lease terms.

-Your landlord may claim some or all of the bond for cleaning, repairs, or replacement of missing items at the end of your agreement.
+A landlord may claim some or all of the bond for repairing, cleaning, or replacing items at the lease’s end.

-The bond and rent are separate payments, and you will often be asked to pay a certain amount of rent up front.
+Bond and rent are separate payments, and you will often be asked to pay a certain amount of rent upfront.